GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

    from a newly discovered relay a valid Membership Query message (Section 5.1.4 of {{RFC7450}}) that does not have the L flag set.

-See {{loaded}} for further information about the relevance of the L flag to the establishment of a Happy Eyeballs connection.
+See {{loaded}} of this document for further information about the relevance of the L flag to the establishment of a Happy Eyeballs connection.

 ##Optimal Relay Selection {#priority}